Header image for Getting access to the full 1 million token context window in Codex GPT-5.4

 Verifying it works

-Then confirm Codex uses the right catalog at runtime.
 Inside the Codex TUI, /status shows the context window size.
 For a definitive check, inspect the rollout JSON from your session:

 latest_rollout=$(

-find ~/.codex/sessions -name 'rollout-*.jsonl' -printf '%T@ %p\\n' \\
+find ~/.codex/sessions -name 'rollout-*.jsonl' -printf '%T@ %p\n' \

-| sort --numeric-sort \\
+| sort --numeric-sort \

-| tail --lines=1 \\
+| tail --lines=1 \

 | cut --delimiter=' ' --fields=2-